 Wake up...it’s time for meditation

-by Anne Biging - Co-Founder and Managing Director of Healing Hotels of the World
+by Anne Biging - Founder and CEO of Healing Hotels of the World

 It was an amazing discovery for me over two decades ago, when, in a meditation course, I suddenly woke up!
 With a sense of awe and great clarity I found myself observing my own thoughts.
 For a brief moment I was free.